Symbolize 3D features

 With the map frame activated, you can pan and zoom as well as change the view.

 - On the ribbon, click the View tab.
-In the Scene group, click Drawing Mode and choose Parallel.
+In the Scene group, click Drawing Mode and choose Parallel Drawing Mode.

 When the size of a feature matters—like in your case, where taller columns represent larger values—a perspective view can cause misrepresentation of the data.
 Moving the camera to a different viewpoint makes closer objects appear larger, and therefore more important, than others.
 To avoid this, you should use a parallel, or isometric, view mode.

-- Position the map so it looks how you want it to look, and then at the upper left of the Layout pane, click Layout to deactivate the map.
+- Navigate the map so it looks how you want it to look.
+At the top of the Layout pane, click Layout to deactivate the map.

 Add label text

-Now that you've decided how you want your map to appear, you can add text on top of it.
+Now that you've decided how you want your map to appear, you'll add text on top of it.
 The graphic needs several text elements, such as a descriptive title and legend labels.
 Note that if you choose to move the map, the text elements will not move with it.

 A text box is added to the map.
 It may be difficult to see because the default text is black and the basemap is dark.